 - hunt with a crossbow or compound bow during the Mountaineer Heritage Season. - hunt bears with the use of dogs during the Mountaineer Heritage Season.
-See page 8 for exception when tracking a mortally wounded deer or bear.
+See page 8 for exception when tracking a mortally wounded deer or bear. - hunt with an air rifle during the Mountaineer Heritage Season.

 See pages 6, 13 and 26-27 for additional prohibitions on deer hunting.

 See page 35 for additional prohibitions on bear hunting.